Minimum Cost of Living Across Canada

 The cost of living in Edmonton is partially dictated by low housing costs, which are as follows:

-With a similar cost of electricity and communication services to Calgary, the average cost for 1 person in a bachelor style apartment would be ~$1,235 per month.
+With electricity and communication services similar to Calgary's, the average cost for one person in a bachelor-style apartment would be ~$1,349 per month.

-The cost to drive will also be very similar to Calgary, with the average Alberta insurance rate being $110, and gas prices being similar in the region.
-If you instead take public transit, the monthly cost will be $73 for those under 25 years of age and $100 for those 25 years old and above.
+The cost to drive will also be very similar to Calgary's.
+If you instead take public transit, the monthly cost will be $73 for those under 25 and $100 for those 25 and above.

-Estimates for food costs in Edmonton are the same as the province of Alberta, with the monthly amount spent on food being $393 per person.
+Estimates for food costs in Edmonton are the same as in the province of Alberta, with the monthly amount spent on food being ~$460 per person.

-Finally, childcare in Edmonton is around the national average and is more affordable than Calgary with the following monthly costs:
+Finally, childcare in Edmonton is more affordable than in Calgary, with the following monthly median costs in 2023:

 Living Cost in British Columbia